TaeBbong/chungmo-app/README.md

 ![Feature Overview](./designs/previews_android/merged.jpeg)

+- **AI-Powered Schedule Parsing**
-- **AI-Powered Schedule Parsing**: Users can submit a wedding invitation URL.
+  - Users can submit a wedding invitation URL.
 The app sends the link to a server for AI-powered content analysis and automatically extracts event details.
 This process is handled by `lib/domain/usecases/analyze_link_usecase.dart` and reflected in the UI via `lib/presentation/bloc/create/create_cubit.dart`.
-- **Calendar & List View**: View all saved schedules on a calendar or as a list.
+- **Calendar & List View**
+  - View all saved schedules on a calendar or as a list.
 The UI logic for this is managed by `lib/presentation/bloc/calendar/calendar_bloc.dart`, with widgets like `lib/presentation/widgets/calendar_view.dart` and `lib/presentation/widgets/calendar_list_view.dart`.
 Tapping a date shows a summary, and tapping an event navigates to the detail page.
+- **Schedule Management**
-- **Schedule Management**: View, edit, and delete schedule details.
+  - View, edit, and delete schedule details.
 The `DetailPage` allows for modifications, which are processed by use cases such as `lib/domain/usecases/edit_schedule_usecase.dart` and `lib/domain/usecases/delete_schedule_usecase.dart`.
+- **Push Notifications**
-- **Push Notifications**: The app provides timely reminders for upcoming events (e.g., the day before) using local push notifications, configured in `lib/core/services/notification_service.dart`.
+  - The app provides timely reminders for upcoming events (e.g., the day before) using local push notifications, configured in `lib/core/services/notification_service.dart`.
+- **Clipboard Detection**
-- **Clipboard Detection**: The app automatically detects and suggests a wedding invitation link from the user's clipboard to streamline the creation process.
+  - The app automatically detects and suggests a wedding invitation link from the user's clipboard to streamline the creation process.

 ### App Screenshots